jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/5_Final/0_Discus.typ

 The study employed a #gls("fem", long:true) simulation model of a #gls("swith") configuration, detailed the procedure for obtaining necessary derivatives.
 A key strength of this approach lies in its displacement-based foundation, enabling application to both analytical solutions and numerical simulations.
 The methodology's versatility extends beyond computational applications, as displacement data can also be sourced from experimental investigations.
-Through illustrative examples of critical curvature assessment, the work revealed inherent challenges in directly comparing obtained curvature results with critical curvature values for complex structures like aircraft.
+Through illustrative examples of critical curvature assessment, the work revealed inherent hurdles in directly comparing obtained curvature results with critical curvature values for complex structures like aircraft.
 The findings yielded practical implications for experimental testing: hydrogen could potentially be substituted with an alternative filling agent without significantly affecting the maximum bearable bending moment.
 However, the examination also highlighted the complexities involved in assessing critical curvature in three-dimensional space, necessitating the development of an enhanced approach, which was subsequently presented in @chap_3_3.

 // -------------------------------- 3_Curv_2D ------------------------------- //